aws-samples/bottlerocket-images-cache/README.md

--i,--instance-type Set EC2 instance type to build this snapshot, (default: m5.large) -R,--instance-role Name of existing IAM role for created EC2 instance, (default: Create on launching) -q,--quiet Suppress all outputs and output generated snapshot ID only (default: false)
+-i,--instance-type Set EC2 instance type to build this snapshot, (default: m5.large) -R,--instance-role Name of existing IAM role for created EC2 instance, (default: Create on launching) -q,--quiet Suppress all outputs and output generated snapshot ID only (default: false) -k,--kms-id Use a specific KMS Key Id to encrypt this snapshot
 ```

 ## Required IAM Policy